2 Chinese Babies With Edited Genes May Face Higher Risk Of Premature Death

 The findings underscore why it was premature for the Chinese scientist to do what he did, Nielsen says.

-"There are many reasons we should not make CRISPR babies at this stage.
+"There are many reasons not to make CRISPR babies at this stage.
 And one of them is fact that we can't really predict the effect of the mutations that we induce," Nielsen says.

 Other scientists agree.